Champion equitable policies and practices at local, state, and federal levels, amplifying community voice to improve outcomes for all.

 -

-- To learn more, read the School Meals for All CT Coalition’s resources
+Check out the School Meals for All CT Coalition FAQs

 Bills We're Watching